Looking for where to see cherry blossoms in the world? These are the top cherry blossom destinations.

 When: Late March – Early April

 Amsterdam ushers in the cherry blossoms with the Japanese Sakura celebration every spring.
-This festival attracts people from all over who break for picnics under the flowering trees.
-The festival also has tents set up to enjoy traditional Japanese food and drinks.
+This festival attracts people worldwide who break for picnics under the flowering trees.
+The festival also has tents where you can enjoy traditional Japanese food and drinks.

 When: Late March – Mid April

 The bus ride from Seoul to Jinhae is about four hours, but if you go, you can expect a beautiful display of pink cherry tree blossoms and lots of local Korean food and culture.
-Cherry blossoms, stuffed squid, and K-pop music anyone?!
+Cherry blossoms and K-pop, anyone?!

 ‘This is why I live here!” proclaim many Vancouverites as 40,000 cherry trees bloom across the city every spring.
-The VanDusen Botanical Garden houses the city’s original 500 trees that were gifted in the 1930’s by the mayors of Kobe and Yokohama.
+The VanDusen Botanical Garden houses the city’s original 500 trees, gifted in the 1930s by the mayors of Kobe and Yokohama.

-You can also spend an amazing day amongst the trees at the Queen Elizabeth Park and Stanley Park (Vancouver’s first park).
+You can also spend a fantastic day amongst the trees at Queen Elizabeth Park and Stanley Park (Vancouver’s first park).
 Love a party?
-Don’t miss the Vancouver Cherry Blossom Festival that lasts several weeks.
+Don’t miss the Vancouver Cherry Blossom Festival, which lasts several weeks.

 When: March – April

 The first Japanese cherry trees in London were planted between the Palm House and King William’s Temple in the early 1900’s.
 More were added in 1935.
-The gardens have survived a couple storms and were rebuilt after one particularly bad one.
-Today, if you go, you can expect to see the pink blossoms of Prunus ‘Kanzan’ and Prunus ‘Asano’ as well as the white blooms of Prunus ‘Taihaku’.
+The gardens have survived several storms and were rebuilt after one nasty one.
+Today, if you go, you can expect to see the pink blossoms of Prunus ‘Kanzan’ and Prunus ‘Asano’ and the white blooms of Prunus ‘Taihaku.’

-Pro Tip: If you miss the white cherry blossoms in the spring, be sure to come back in the fall when the Great White Cherry, Prunus ‘Tai-haku’s leaves turn bright red.
+Local Tip: If you miss the white cherry blossoms in the spring, return in the fall when the Great White Cherry, Prunus ‘Tai-haku’s leaves turn bright red.

-There are over 12,000 cherry trees and over 60 varieties in Gucun Park, which has the largest cherry tree collection in Shanghai.
+There are over 12,000 cherry trees and over 60 varieties in Gucun Park, which has the most extensive cherry tree collection in Shanghai.
 In 2016, over 100,000 people attended the festival here.

 Map of Where to See Cherry Blossoms in the World